-How does the candidate elicit young adolescent learners' responses to promote their ability to inquire about, interpret, or analyze history/social studies sources/accounts and to build arguments or conclusions?
+How does the candidate elicit student responses to promote their ability to inquire about, interpret, or analyze history/social studies sources/accounts and to build and support arguments or conclusions?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does most of the talking and young adolescents provide few responses.
-Candidate primarily asks surface-level questions and evaluates young adolescents' responses as correct or incorrect.
-Candidate elicits young adolescents' responses that require interpretations or analyses of history/social studies sources or accounts.
-Candidate elicits and builds on young adolescents' responses to develop interpretations or analyses of history/social studies sources Level 4 plus: Candidate facilitates interactions among young adolescents to develop their abilities to evaluate their own OR Candidate responses include significant content or accounts OR to build arguments or conclusions. interpretations, analyses, arguments, or conclusions. inaccuracies that will lead to young adolescent misunderstandings.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does most of the talking and students provide few responses.
+OR Candidate responses include significant content inaccuracies that will lead to student misunderstandings.
+Candidate primarily asks surface-level questions and evaluates student responses as correct or incorrect.
+Candidate elicits student responses that require interpretations or analyses of history/social studies sources or accounts.
+Candidate elicits and builds on student responses to develop interpretations or analyses of history/social studies sources or accounts, OR to build and support arguments or conclusions.
+Level 4 plus: Candidate facilitates interactions among students to develop their abilities to evaluate their own interpretations, analyses, arguments, or conclusions.